The City of Bridges

 Cindy Bartoli of Peterborough, Ontario, writes: “The clouds, lighting, and fall colours came together for this shot of a train bridge over the Welland Canal in my home province.”

-Don’t miss this gorgeous gallery celebrating autumn in Canada.
+Don’t miss this gallery celebrating Canada’s most beautiful places.

 CPR High Level Bridge

-George Vanderberg of Lethbridge, Alberta, captures the CPR High Level Bridge in all its wintery glory!
+George Vanderberg of Lethbridge, Alberta, captured the CPR High Level Bridge in all its wintry glory.
 The longest and highest bridge of its kind in the world, the CPR High Level Bridge stretches for 1.6 kilometres and towers 96 metres over the Oldman River valley.

 Check out more railway photography that will take your breath away.